amitbn/flask-docker/README.md

  4. There is **only one** available container, and hance only one unique container id.
 However, the given name is not fixed and might get different values each time the container is being started.

+ 5. The container's image has a very simple functionaliy - it hangs and waits for 60 seconds and then shuts down.

 ## How to run?
 1. Make sure you have [boot2docker]() installed locally on your Mac and that you have configured the following https://docker-py.readthedocs.org/en/stable/boot2docker/.
 2. Clone the repository.
 3. Run `pip install -r requirements.txt -U` for installing all the dependencies.
 4. Run `python app.py` (the service default port is 8081).

+## Running tests
+All you need to do is run the following:

+`$ py.test tests.py --verbose`